 Why Do So Many Mothers Experience Burnout?

-The Role of Partner Involvement.
+The Importance of Partner Involvement

 Burnout is often compounded by the lack of shared responsibilities.
 Partners who are more involved in day-to-day parenting help reduce the pressure on moms.
 Encouraging open communication about needs and dividing tasks fairly can significantly alleviate burnout.